domdomdomdomino/Malachite/README.md

 The first step is to install *Nim* using the `sudo apt-get install nim` command on Ubuntu.

-Then you must install a dependency called *Gintro*, which adds GTK bindings to *Nim*.
-To install this dependency, you mus use the `nimble install gintro` command. **MAKE SURE YOU HAVE GTK INSTALLED**.

-After installing the dependencies, you must go to the terminal and use the `cd` command to get to the `Malachite` directory, then you must input the following command to compile the program:
+After installing *Nim*, you must go to the terminal and use the `cd` command to get to the `Malachite` directory, then you must input the following command to compile the program: